marians/audiocalc/README.md

 ## Credits

+* Christopher Arndt has helped with tremendous speedup through the use of Cython
-Some basic calculations have been adapted from http://www.sengpielaudio.com/
+* Some basic calculations have been adapted from http://www.sengpielaudio.com/

 ## Like audiocalc?